VPAT - MacOS App Accessibility Conformance Report

 The success criterion is not applicable.

-The app user interface components have a contrast ratio of at least 3:1 against adjacent color(s).
+The app user interface components mostly have a contrast ratio of at least 3:1 against adjacent color(s).

 Exceptions include:

-• The focus outline of the elements fails the color contrast ratio due to irregular background on the Customize Background screen
+• The focus outline of the elements such as 'Connect with Microsoft Teams' fails the color contrast ratio on the Story from Script screen.

-• The 'Information' icon fails the color contrast ratio on the Customize Background screen
+• Outline of the 'Checkbox' fails the color contrast ratio on the Story from Script screen.

-• The 'Chevron' icon fails the color contrast ratio on the Storyboard From Project Manager screen
+• The 'Accordion' icons fail the color contrast ratio on the Storyboard From Project Manager screen.

 Supports